-Health Requirements Health Services
+Health Requirements Health Services Effective: 11/22/2023

-The school does not provide health services on campus other than making available immunizations at scheduled times.
+The school does not provide health services on campus.

-Immunizations: Clinical/externship sites require various vaccinations prior to participation in a clinical/externship rotation.
-Concorde offers these immunizations during on-campus health clinics at no cost.
+Immunizations: Clinical/externship sites may require various vaccinations prior to participation in a clinical/externship rotation.
+Program Directors maintain a list of vaccination requirements, which can be provided upon request.
 The immunization requirements are based on general requirements for working in a healthcare setting and may change without notice.
-If students are unavailable during scheduled immunization times, it is the students' responsibility to ensure compliance with immunization requirements at their own cost.
-If a student declines any of these immunizations, Concorde cannot guarantee placement at a clinical/externship site.
-In these cases, the student
+It is the students' responsibility to ensure compliance with immunization requirements at their own cost.
+Students who qualify for exclusion must request an exemption; there is no assurance a clinical site will accept the exemption.
+Furthermore, if a student does not obtain required immunizations or is unable to provide documentation of past immunizations to meet clinical requirements,

-- may be required to complete additional health facility-specific documentation, including waivers.
-Under no conditions can Concorde guarantee employment. - Health Insurance Coverage: The externship/ clinical sites do not provide health insurance coverage for students.
+Concorde cannot guarantee placement at a clinical/externship site.
+In these cases, the student may be required to complete additional health facility-specific documentation, including waivers.
+Under no conditions can Concorde guarantee employment.

+- Health Insurance Coverage: The externship/ clinical sites do not provide health insurance coverage for students.
 All students are covered by accident and liability insurance policies while in school or on clinical rotation.
 This policy does not automatically pay for all medical expenses due to school-related accidents.
 It is designed to work together with the insurance the student may already have.
 A student is required to meet with the Program Director regarding the processing of a claim.
 None of the programs provide health insurance as part of the tuition fee.
 Health insurance is the sole responsibility of the student. - Health Conditions: It is the responsibility of the student to inform the appropriate instructor(s) of any physical or mental condition that could interfere with the safety of the student and/or patient while at the externship/clinical site.